-There’s been a steep rise in applications for Life Insurance in 2020 as the COVID-19 pandemic has made us all more acutely aware of our own mortality and how vulnerable we all are.
+There’s been a steep rise in applications for life insurance since the COVID-19 pandemic has made us all more acutely aware of our own mortality and how vulnerable we all are.

 This is especially true amongst younger people, who may have never previously considered the need or benefits of having life insurance in place.
 The good news is, if you’re looking for a life insurance policy, there’s never been a better time with all the options available.